What are Add-ins in Excel?

-Step 8: Select the Add-in file that you have saved.
+Step 8: Select the add-in file that had been saved.
+Click “Ok.”

-Step 13: Select the cell A1 as the reference it will extract the comment from that cell.
+Step 12: Select cell A1 as the reference.
+This extracts the comment from the mentioned cell.

 Step 1: Open a new workbook.

-Step 3: Copy and paste the below to the module.
+Step 3: Copy and paste the following code to the module.

 Dim As Worksheet